|

 Brown (far right) was a two-time Olympic gold medalist, as a

-member of the U.S. women’s 4x100-meter relay teams at the 1984 Games
+member of the U.S. women’s 4x100-meter relay teams at the 1984

-State Northridge teammate Florence Griffith
+Brown's former Cal State Northridge teammate Florence Griffith

 Joyner).
-Brown also won a silver medal in the ’84 Olympics, placing
+Brown also won a silver medal in the ’84 Olympics,

-along with Echols, Griffith-Joyner and Ashford in the 4x100 meters
+a gold medalist along with Echols, Griffith-Joyner and Ashford

-at the 1987 World Track and Field Championships in Rome.
-A fast
+in the 4x100 meters at the 1987 World Track and Field

-starter, Brown ran the first leg on the Mustang girls 640 relay team
+on the Mustang girls 640 relay team including Regina Jordan,

-including Regina Jordan, Gwen Jordan and Lissette Milliner, which
+Gwen Jordan and Lissette Milliner, which broke the CIF record in

-broke the CIF record in the 1975 Times Indoor Games at the Forum in
+the 1975 Times Indoor Games at the Forum in Inglewood.
+The four

-the Long Beach Invitational during her junior year. |
+Beach Invitational during her junior year.

 |